pixelastic/noggstone/README.md

 # HS SoundQuizz

-The goal of this repo is to create a simple blind test app where one has to guess the card that makes a specific noise when coming into play.
+The initial goal of this repo was to create a simple blind test app where one has to guess the card that makes a specific noise when coming into play.

-This will be a good exercice in extracting HearthStone data.
+It finally simply turned into an exercise to extract data from HearthStone

 ## Note

-I currently play HearthStone on my Android Tablet, but as it is hearder to extract from an apk than it is from a Desktom app, I'm currently using the OSX install files, given by a friend.
+I currently play HearthStone on my Android Tablet, but as it is hearder to extract from an apk than it is from a Desktop app, I'm currently using the OSX install files, given by a friend.

 ## Thanks